Learning to Defend by Learning to Attack: Introduction

-Different from the hand-designed methods that compute the adversarial perturbation $\boldsymbol{\delta}_i=\tilde{\bx_i}-\bx_i$ for each individual sample $(\bx_i,\by_i)$ using gradients from backpropagation, our methods generate the perturbations for all samples through the shared optimizer $g_{\boldsymbol{\phi}}$.
-This enables the optimizer $g_{\boldsymbol{\phi}}$ to learn potential common structures of the perturbations.
+Different from the hand-designed methods that compute adversarial perturbation $\boldsymbol{\delta}_i=\tilde{\bx_i}-\bx_i$ for each individual sample $(\bx_i,\by_i)$ using gradients from backpropagation, our methods generate perturbations for all samples through the shared optimizer $g_{\boldsymbol{\phi}}$.
+This enables optimizer $g_{\boldsymbol{\phi}}$ to learn potential common structures of the perturbations.
 Therefore, our method is capable of yielding strong perturbations and accelerating the training process.
 Furthermore, the L2L framework is very flexible: we can either choose different input $\cA_{f_{\boldsymbol{\theta}}}(\bx,\by)$, or use different architecture.
 For example, we can include gradient information in $\cA_{f_{\boldsymbol{\theta}}}(\bx,\by)$ and use a recurrent neural network (RNN) to mimic multi-step gradient-type methods.
-Instead of simply computing the high order information with finite difference approximation or multiple gradients, by parameterizing the algorithm as a neural network, our proposed methods can capture this information in a much adaptive way~\cite{finn2017model}.
-Our experiments demonstrate that our proposed method not only outperforms existing adversarial training methods, e.g., PGM training, but also enjoys the computational efficiency over CIFAR-10 and CIFAR-100 datasets~\citep{krizhevsky2009learning}.
+Instead of computing the high order information with finite difference approximation or multiple gradients, by parameterizing the algorithm as a neural network, our proposed method can capture this information in a much adaptive way~\citep{finn2017model}.
+Our experiments demonstrate that L2L not only outperforms existing adversarial training methods, e.g., PGM training, but also enjoys computational efficiency over CIFAR-10 and CIFAR-100 datasets~\citep{krizhevsky2009learning}.